-Located in the heart of Thurston County prairie lands, just a few miles south of Olympia, Monarch is a part of the Thurston County Bountiful Byways project. its neighbors include the internationally renowned Wolf Haven and the new Great Wolf Lodge.
+Nestled in the heart of Thurston County prairie lands, just a few miles south of Olympia, Monarch is a part of the Thurston County Bountiful Byways project.
+It's neighbors include the internationally renowned Wolf Haven and the Great Wolf Lodge.

 Monarch Sculpture Park is located at 8431 Waldrick Rd SE, Tenino, WA.

 Mailing address: PO BOX 1125, Tenino, WA, 98589

 STEWART LUCKMAN LEGACY COLLECTION

 Many thanks to the Luckman family for graciously donating a large selection of Luckman's work to the Monarch Sculpture Park permanent collection.
 These works are featured along the loop trail around the maze.